snowdriftcoop/snowdrift/README.md

 and
 [Gitorious](https://gitorious.org/snowdrift/snowdrift)

-At this point, we're using the Issues tickets at GitHub, but we appreciate that Gitorious is itself FLOSS whereas GitHub is propriety.
+At this point, we're using the Issues tickets at GitHub (although we are developing our own internal ticketing which will be ready soon) but we appreciate that Gitorious is itself FLOSS whereas GitHub is propriety.

 The infrastructure here includes the wiki system for the site,